 Co-sponsored an educational fundraising event for Neve Shalom/Wahat al-Salam (Oasis of Peace), a model village where Jews and Palestinians live and learn together.
 Two hundred attended.

-Published editoral articles On Passover and Peace and To Build a Common Future, A Missing Step in the Peace Process, and Palestinians, Jews can unlearn old habits in major metropolitan newspapers.
+Published editorial articles On Passover and Peace and To Build a Common Future, A Missing Step in the Peace Process, and Palestinians, Jews can unlearn old habits in major metropolitan newspapers.

 Sponsored "Building A Common Future", a historic, relationship-building dinner near San Francisco for 420 Jewish and Palestinian Americans, and others, to begin changing the nature of their relationships and invigorate the public peace process.
 About 100 attendees signed up to continue with in-home mealsharing groups.

 Recorded a radio interview for the international broadcast of "Unofficial Channels: Dialogue for Middle East Peace," by the National Radio Project.

 Provided a guest panel for University of California, Santa Cruz, students' first "Jewish-Palestinian Dialogue Workshop."

 Helped educate high school classes studying Palestinian-Jewish conflicts and the value of dialogue in the public peace process.

 Presented a workshop on dialogue, trialogue, and conflict resolution to teen "Future Leaders of the Jewish Community."
 (Syllabus available upon request.)

 Assisted a synagogue Friday evening dedicated to peace -- Jewish-Palestinian dinner, Shabbos services, exhibits, and panel presentation.